xylomorph/quarto-course-template/README.md

 ### Argdown in Beamer slides

 Beamer (PDF) slides include `syntax-definitions` for argdown source block highlighting.
 However, `argdown-map` blocks with `mode: web-component` are silently dropped in PDF output.
-For Beamer documents that need argument maps, replace argdown-map blocks with equivalent images or use a separate handout artifact. (#TODO: There should be a better solution.)
+For Beamer documents that need argument maps, replace argdown-map blocks with equivalent images or use a separate handout artifact. ( 🚧 #TODO: There should be a better solution.)

 ## Argdown Filter: Hints & Key Caveats